cs3157/recitations/recitation-1.md

 although it doesn't seem (and isn't strictly) necessary in this simple example.
-In general including the relevant header file helps the compiler catch any mistakes (for example,  if you change a function to return a long instead of an int, but don't fix it everwhere), and makes sure that every function in the file knows about every other function.
+In general including the relevant header file helps the compiler catch any mistakes (for example,  if you change a function to return a long instead of an int, but don't fix it everywhere), and makes sure that every function in the file knows about every other function.
 So always include the relevant header file in the corresponding c file.